pazyn404/fairplay-p2p-api/readme.md

 since you just need to send message and crawl blockchain for the response.
-Possible blockchain for this purpose is Constellation(DAG) as far as I understand it allows fast transactions, support messages and has DAG structure that allows to crawl messages much easier and faster(not 100%).
+Possible blockchain for this purpose is Constellation(DAG) as far as I understand it allows fast transactions, support messages and has DAG structure that allows to crawl messages much easier and faster(should be tested in practice).

 # How to run